Tangsang2003/web-development/reactjs/README.md

 - Destructuring example: `const [red, gree, blue] = [9, 132, 114]`.
 - Now, console logging red gives 9.
 - An example showing the usage of `useState` hook is shown [here.](./usestate-hook/src/components/App.jsx)

+### 15.9.2 React useState hook practice
+- A simple digital clock was made using the concept of useState hook.
+- The source code can be found [here.](./usestate-hook-practice/src/components/App.jsx)